Interval Training - HIIT or Miss?

 Interval training has been around for decades.
 However, only recently have fitness enthusiasts around the world been awakened to the value.
 The recent popularity of interval training has even given it a new name in the literature.
 Interval training is often referred to as high-intensity Interval Training (HIIT), and it is now the darling of the fat loss and conditioning worlds.
-Truth is, you can also do low-intensity interval training.
-In fact, most people should not start with HIIT but LIIT.
+The truth is, you can also do low-intensity interval training.
+Most people should not start with HIIT but LIIT.
 HIIT may make you vomit if you do not work into it.

 A recent study by Gibala et al. (2006), done in Canada at McMaster University and often referenced as the Gibala Study after lead researcher Martin Gibala, compared 20 minutes of high-intensity interval training, consisting of a 30 second sprint followed by a four-minute rest, with 90 to 120 minutes in the target heart rate zone.
 The result was amazing.
 Subjects got the same improvement in oxygen utilization from both programs.
-What is more amazing is that the 20-minute program only requires about two minutes and 30 seconds of actual work.
+What is more surprising is that the 20-minute program only requires about two minutes and 30 seconds of actual work.

 Swain (2006) stated "running burns twice as many calories as walking."
-This is great news for those who want to lose body fat.
+This is excellent news for those who want to lose body fat.
 I am not a running advocate, but we can put to rest another high-intensity (running) versus low-intensity (walking) debate.